cloudfoundry/cf-smoke-tests/README.md

 Arguments, such as `-focus=`, `-nodes=`, etc., that are passed to the script are sent to `ginkgo`

-For example, to execute tests in parallel across four processes one would run:
+For example, to execute tests in parallel across two processes one would run:

 ```bash
 ./bin/test -nodes=2